 Evaluation at UNFPA serves three main purposes that support the organization’s drive to achieve results: (i) evaluation is a means to demonstrate accountability to stakeholders on performance in achieving development results, and on invested resources; (ii) evaluation supports evidence-based decision-making.
 Utilization-focused evaluations provide credible information to support decision-making by management, where such information guides planning, budgeting, implementation and reporting, as well as improvements in policies and programmes; (iii) evaluation contributes important lessons learned to the existing knowledge base on how to accelerate implementation of the Programme of Action of the International Conference on Population and Development, in particular, on how best to advance sexual and reproductive health and reproductive rights, and on how UNFPA can best support the achievement of the Millennium Development Goals .

 - The Transitional biennial budgeted evaluation plan, 2014-2015 was approved by the Executive Board on 31 January 2014.

 - The Evaluation Office conducted a training workshop on the revised "Handbook on how to design and conduct a country programme evaluation at UNFPA", in Ankara, Turkey from 9-12 December, 2013.
 To access the modules of that training, please click here .

-- The UNFPA-UNICEF Joint Evaluation of the UNFPA-UNICEF Joint Programme on Female Genital Mutilation/Cutting: Accelerating Change is now available here.
+- The UNFPA-UNICEF Joint Evaluation of the UNFPA-UNICEF Joint Programme on Female Genital Mutilation/Cutting: Accelerating Change is now available.

-- The Executive Board adopted UNFPA new evaluation policy on June 6.
+- The Executive Board adopted the UNFPA revised evaluation policy on 6 June, 2013.
 The policy can be accessed here .

 You can contact the Evaluation Office at email@example.com